bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^49^ The nobleman said to him, “Sir, come down before my child dies.”

 ^50^ Jesus said to him, “Go your way.
 Your son lives.”
 The man believed the word that Jesus spoke to him, and he went his way. ^51^ As he was going down, his servants met him and reported, saying “Your child lives!” ^52^ So he enquired of them the hour when he began to get better.
-They said therefore to him, “Yesterday at the seventh hour,^*^ the fever left him.” ^53^ So the father knew that it was at that hour in which Jesus said to him, “Your son lives.”
+They said therefore to him, “Yesterday at the seventh hour,^^ the fever left him.” ^53^ So the father knew that it was at that hour in which Jesus said to him, “Your son lives.”
 He believed, as did his whole house. ^54^ This is again the second sign that Jesus did, having come out of Judea into Galilee.
 ^[4:52 1:00 p.m.]

 # 5
 ^1^ After these things, there was a feast of the Jews, and Jesus went up to Jerusalem. ^2^ Now in Jerusalem by the sheep gate, there is a pool, which is called in Hebrew, “Bethesda”, having five porches. ^3^ In these lay a great multitude of those who were sick, blind, lame, or paralysed, waiting for the moving of the water; ^4^ for an angel went down at certain times into the pool and stirred up the water.
-Whoever stepped in first after the stirring of the water was healed of whatever disease he had.^*^ ^5^ A certain man was there who had been sick for thirty-eight years. ^6^ When Jesus saw him lying there, and knew that he had been sick for a long time, he asked him, “Do you want to be made well?”
+Whoever stepped in first after the stirring of the water was healed of whatever disease he had.^^ ^5^ A certain man was there who had been sick for thirty-eight years. ^6^ When Jesus saw him lying there, and knew that he had been sick for a long time, he asked him, “Do you want to be made well?”
 ^[5:4 NU omits from “waiting” in verse 3 to the end of verse 4.]

 ^7^ The sick man answered him, “Sir, I have no one to put me into the pool when the water is stirred up, but while I’m coming, another steps down before me.”